 I have done it!
 Well, I have done part of it.
-The only question left, besides why did I murder this innocent man, is which apple he ate, one of the (several) on his chosen table, or the one he found in his pants when he awoke?
+The only question left, besides why did I murder this innocent man, is which apple did he eat?
+One of the (several) on his chosen table or the one he found in his pants when he awoke?
 Searching his body (the guard who was so offended by me picking up some cheese doesn't seem alarmed by any of this, by the way) I see the apple I incepted into his trousers is gone.
 So, yes, he woke up, found an apple in his pocket, and decided what the hell, I'll just eat this mystery fruit.

 Now, to kill everyone else, which begins to seem like a problem since no one else is eating.
-The guard simply slugs back his drink for hours on end, the innkeeper stands inert behind her apple-covered counter, untempted by my offerings, and the fellow who has been sitting outside, while he does enter the pub, only drinks.
+The guard simply slugs back his drink for hours on end, the innkeeper stands inert behind her apple-covered counter, untempted by my offerings, and the fellow who has been sitting outside only drinks when he enters the pub.
 For hours.
 Right next to the dead body.

 Maybe our guest just needs a little encouragement to put down the beer stein and have a healthy snack.
 I casually attempt to place the tainted food a bit more within reach.